rpoelstra/ESPHomeClapper/README.md

 You can add a small amount of code to your `microphone` configuration, which will send the received audio to an UDP server on your computer.
 You can then use this recording directly in the Python script.

 Add the following to your microphone section.
 Make sure to alter the IP address to match the address of your computer.
+This piece of code is taken from: https://community.home-assistant.io/t/is-there-a-way-to-stream-audio-from-one-esphome-to-another/581786/15

 ```
 microphone: